00x1a/instructorstudio/README.md

 # instructorstudio
-A simple app for instructors to manage, present and sell their classes.
+A simple app for instructors to manage, present and sell their courses.